sureshvenkatesan/jas_helm_install/README.md

 ### 5. step-by-step approach to improvise the values.yaml  we will finally use:

-The settings from https://github.com/jfrog/charts/blob/master/stable/artifactory/sizing/artifactory-small.yaml are already included in https://github.com/jfrog/charts/blob/master/stable/jfrog-platform/sizing/platform-small.yaml ( as of Feb 14, 2025 )

-File mentioned below are in [values/For_PROD_Setup](values/For_PROD_Setup)
+**Note:** As of February 14, 2025, the settings from [`artifactory-small.yaml`](https://github.com/jfrog/charts/blob/master/stable/artifactory/sizing/artifactory-small.yaml) are already incorporated into [`platform-small.yaml`](https://github.com/jfrog/charts/blob/master/stable/jfrog-platform/sizing/platform-small.yaml).

 <!--
 #### a) Custom Configuration
 Start with the 1_artifactory-small.yaml for **TEST** environment or 1_artifactory-large.yaml for **PROD**